 SUNY Oswego is committed to Intellectual Integrity.
 Any form of intellectual dishonesty is a serious concern and therefore prohibited.
 As a student here, you're expected to fully adhere to the College Policy on Intellectual Integrity, according to which you're personally responsible "to assist in protecting the integrity of the degrees which this College grants by (1) not participating, either directly or indirectly, in intellectual dishonesty in any form, (2) actively discouraging intellectual dishonesty by others, and (3) reporting to the course instructor in a timely manner any known incidents of intellectual dishonesty."

-By submitting your first course assignment for grading, you formally acknowledge that you fully understand the college policy including relevant definitions, consequences, and procedures.
-If you cheat, plagiarize, or otherwise engage in proscribed behavior, I may take any punitive action allowed by the university.
-Incidents will be addressed on a case-by-case basis, but you should expect to receive a failing grade in POL 309 for any infraction.
+Note: By submitting your first course assignment for grading, you formally acknowledge that you fully understand the college policy including relevant definitions, consequences, and procedures.
+If you cheat, plagiarize, or otherwise engage in proscribed behavior, I reserve the right to take any punitive action allowed by the university.
+I'll address incidents on a case-by-case basis, but you should expect to receive a failing grade in POL 309 for any infraction.

 I'll assume you're doing as well as you'd like to in this class unless you tell me otherwise.
-If you need some extra help, just let me know and I'll do my best to assist you; I'll be glad to discuss with you any course-related questions or concerns you might have.
-You can catch me during my online office hours (below), schedule an appointment, or contact me via Zulip or email.
+If you need some extra help, just let me know and I'll do my best to assist you; I'm glad to address any course-related questions or concerns you might have.

 If you have a disabling condition that could interfere with your ability to successfully complete this class, please contact the Office of Accessibility Resources (155 Marano Campus Center, 315.312.3358, firstname.lastname@example.org).